torvalds/linux/Documentation/sound/cards/img-spdif-in.rst

 When the value of this control is set to {0,0,0,0}, the rate given to hw_params will determine the single rate the block will capture.
-Else, the rate given to hw_params will be ignored, and the block will attempt capture for each of the four sample rates set here.
+Else, the rate given to hw_params will be iganalred, and the block will attempt capture for each of the four sample rates set here.

 If less than four rates are required, the same rate can be specified more than